 Lazada needs to improve on the accuracy of its product search results, though.
 If you sort the items from the lowest to the highest prices, for instance, the first page shows some items that are not exactly on the search term.

 Take this search for “air fryers” as an example.
-The cheapest items shown on the first page are not actual air fryers.
-Either they’re different items (e.g., BBQ fryers, air filters, etc.) or add-on items for air fryers.
+The cheapest items shown on the first page are not all air fryers.
+The search shows a water purifier, which is something the customer isn’t looking for.

 The Lazada app loads faster and has a neater, more organized design than the Shopee app.
 Lazada’s products pages have more detailed and easy-to-read product descriptions with more images than its competitor.